lcs-djones/icd2o-s1-2024-2025/content/source-icd2o/shared/Tasks/Make a Keychain.md

 ## Exemplars

-There are a lot of different designs and approchaes on how you can make this!
-Just make it your own and make sure to be challenging yourself.
-Check out these examples of the different ways you can create:
+There are a lot of different designs and approaches you can take with this task.

+The best way to proceed is make the design you choose something that is truly your own, to make something that reflects your personality or interests, and to challenge yourself.

+> [!TIP]
+>
+> You will learn much more by setting an ambitious target and taking a bit more time, and maybe even experiencing a bit more struggle, than if you pick a simple design that you can finish in ten minutes.

+Here are some examples of designs made by former students:

 ![[Pasted image 20241215204803.png]]
 ![[Pasted image 20241215204820.png]]